PeterEFrancis/python-course/chapters/2. types, variables, and operations/readme.md

 |      `complex`       |  no   |   no    |    yes    |

-Simply put, all numeric types can mutually convert, excpet for `complex` data, which cannot convert to `int` or `float`.
+Simply put, all numeric types can mutually convert, except for `complex` data, which cannot convert to `int` or `float`.
+Note that converting to an `int` will truncate any decimal.

 Here is an example of converting between numeric types.